 “We’re seeing more travel buyers who outsource hotel bookings to TMCs mandating our inclusion in the mix,” says Gareth Nihan, Premier Inn’s head of corporate accounts for the south of England.
 “Price certainly plays a part in that, but corporate clients also value the coverage we can offer as the UK’s largest hotel brand.”

 One client reporting “high adoption” of Premier Inn is Npower.
 It encourages its 2,000 regular travellers to consult online booking tool Cytric and also maintains a travel desk manned by CWT.
-The TMC provides management information and sources rooms for five per cent of employees who can’t find good matches for their requirements online.
+The Travel Management Company: An agency which manages business travel for a company. provides management information and sources rooms for five per cent of employees who can’t find good matches for their requirements online.